Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 #### `setUserProperties()`

-The `clearUserProperties` API has been removed; however the same funcationality can be achieved by using a unified `identify` API.
+The `setUserProperties` API has been removed, but you can now use the unified `identify` API to add user properties.

 === "amplitude-js"
   ```javascript